Skip to main content

 Credit: Aquaplant

-A hand lifting up a singular Water Hyacinth plant to show the thick shovel shaped leaves.
+A hand lifting up a singular Water Hyacinth plant emphasizing the thick shovel shaped leaves.

 Figure 42.
 Water Hyacinth